nlspnsgen/clean-code-typescript/README.md

 ### Use pronounceable variable names

-If you can’t pronounce it, you can’t discuss it without sounding like an idiot.
+If you can’t pronounce it, it’s hard to discuss clearly and review effectively.

 **Bad:**